 Live busyness information shows you how busy a place is right now

 Making sure your data is private, safe and secure

 Privacy is a top priority when calculating busyness, and it’s woven into every step of the process.
-We use an advanced statistical technique known as differential privacy to ensure that busyness data remains anonymous.
-Differential privacy uses a number of methods, including artificially adding “noise” to our Location History dataset to generate busyness insights without ever identifying any individual person.
-And if our systems don’t have enough data to provide an accurate, anonymous busyness recommendation, we don’t publish it—which is why there are times when you may not see busyness information for a place at all.
+We use differential privacy, which ensures that busyness data can’t be used to identify you.
+And if our systems don’t have enough information to provide an accurate, anonymous busyness recommendation, we don’t publish it—which is why there are times when you may not see busyness information for an area at all.

 Google Maps is always thinking about ways to solve the problems you face throughout your day, whether they’re big (like getting around safely) or small (like quickly snagging your favorite scoop of ice cream).
 Check out the Maps 101 series for other under-the-hood looks at your favorite features, with more deep dives coming soon.

 Google Maps helps you navigate, explore, and get things done every single day.
 In this series, we’ll take a look under the hood at how Google Maps uses technology to build helpful products—from using flocks of sheep and laser beams to gather high-definition imagery to predicting traffic jams that haven’t even happened yet.